nextcloud/gallery/documentation/Album configuration.md

 See [this page](http://www.markitdown.net/markdown) for the markdown syntax

 _Note: Do not add links to your `copyright` string if you intend on adding a `copyright link`_

+_Warning: External shares are 20-50 times slower than local shares.
+Be prepared to wait a long time before being able to see all the images contained in a shared album_

 ### Possible future extensions